travelnxt/appacitive-docs/index.md

 ```
 #### Creating a user with twitter access token

 Creates a new user in the Appacitive system and links it to a twitter account.
+If you have already specified the `consumerkey` and `consumersecret` in the management portal, you don't have to pass it again for this call.

 ** Parameters **